 Have you ever wanted to import a logo and engrave it on a part?
 In this segment, we’ll take a deeper look at using different capabilities underneath 2.5 Axis Functionality, along with inserting .svg files as a reference for embossing.
 We’ll leverage the ‘Trace’ Toolpath Strategy, and truly understand the value of a fully integrated CAM Package by seamlessly interchanging between Modeling and CAM functionality when needed.
 Enjoy!

-Below are highlights of the commands featured in the video:
+Below are highlights of the commands:

 The CREATE PATCH command creates a planar or 3D Surface within the boundary of a specified closed loop.
 This enables surfaces as model input, allowing surfaces to be taken into account when calculating tool path, eliminating the need to patch holes.